Efficient Inference on High-Dimensional Linear Models with Missing Outcomes: Asymptotic Theory

-In general, a larger value of $r_{\ell}$ gives rise to a sparser approximation $\tilde{\ell}(x)$ to the vector $\ell_0(x)$ of interest.
-On the other hand, the consistency of $\hat{\ell}(x)$ requires the approximation parameter $r_{\ell}$ for $\tilde{\ell}(x)$ to converge to 0 in a certain rate as $n\to \infty$; see the discussion after \autoref{thm:dual_consist2} in \autoref{subsec:consistency} below.
-In other words, as the sample size $n$ increases, the exact population dual solution $\ell_0(x)$ must tend to a sparse vector in order for the consistency result to hold.
+A larger value of $r_{\ell}$ gives rise to a sparser approximation $\tilde{\ell}(x)$ to the vector $\ell_0(x)$ of interest.
+Furthermore, the consistency of $\hat{\ell}(x)$ requires the approximation parameter $r_{\ell}$ for $\tilde{\ell}(x)$ to converge to 0 in a certain rate as $n\to \infty$; see the discussion after \autoref{thm:dual_consist2} in \autoref{subsec:consistency} below.
+In other words, as the sample size $n$ increases, the unique population dual solution $\ell_0(x)$ must tend to a sparse vector in order for the consistency result to hold.
 We furnish several sufficient conditions and motivating examples under which Assumption~\ref{assump:sparse_dual} below holds in \autoref{app:suff_cond_dual}.